-Jenifer Zeigler Roland is the Executive Director and co-founder of the Freedom Center of Missouri.
+Jenifer Zeigler Roland is the Executive Director and co-founder of the Freedom Center of Missouri; she also serves as the Treasurer for the Freedom Center’s Board of Directors.
 She grew up in Mexico, Missouri, and attended Truman State University before earning her Master’s in Public Administration and law degree from the University of Missouri-Columbia.
 While in school, Jenifer worked as a legislative aid in the Missouri Senate.
 Upon graduation she moved to Washington, DC, to serve as a legal and policy analyst for the Cato Institute, where her research areas included welfare reform, poverty, Medicaid, and faith-based initiatives.
 Jenifer left Cato in 2005 to become the legislative affairs attorney for the Institute for Justice, where she worked tirelessly to help states reform their eminent domain laws in response to the U.S. Supreme Court’s ruling in Kelo v.
 New London.
-In 2007, Jenifer returned to Missouri to become the Director of Policy for the Show-Me Institute.
-She lives in St. Louis with her husband, Dave, and can be reached at firstname.lastname@example.org.
+In 2007, Jenifer returned to Missouri to become the Director of Policy for the Show-Me Institute before co-founding the Freedom Center in 2010.
+She lives in her hometown of Mexico, Missouri, with her husband, Dave, and their three children.
+Jenifer can be reached at firstname.lastname@example.org.

-Brent Haden is the President of the Freedom Center’s Board of Directors.
+Brent Haden is the Vice-President of the Freedom Center’s Board of Directors.
 Haden was born and raised on a farm at Mexico, Missouri.
 He graduated magna cum laude from the University of Missouri-Columbia in 1998 with a bachelor’s degree in Political Science.
 Haden graduated from Harvard Law School in 2002, where he was a member of the Federalist Society and served on the Harvard Journal of Law and Public Policy.
 In 2002, Haden joined Sonnenschein Nath and Rosenthal LLP, where his practice focused on construction and environmental litigation.
 In 2004, Haden joined the Kansas Livestock Association, one of the nation’s oldest agricultural associations, as assistant counsel.
 While at the Kansas Livestock Association, he worked in both a traditional legal capacity and as a lobbyist on issues involving environmental regulation, property rights and eminent domain disputes, and tax policy.
 In 2007, Haden joined Graves Bartle Marcus & Garrett, LLC where he continued to represent agricultural clients and defend clients in white collar criminal cases.
-Haden then served as Chief of Staff to Kansas Speaker of the House Mike O’Neal in the 2009 and 2010 legislative sessions before moving to Columbia to form Haden & Byrne in 2011.
+Haden then served as Chief of Staff to Kansas Speaker of the House Mike O’Neal in the 2009 and 2010 legislative sessions before moving to Columbia to form Haden & Haden in 2011.
 He lives in rural Callaway County with his wife Connie and his two sons.